telerik/xaml-docs/controls/radsplashscreen/visual-structure.md

 * __Image__: Displays an image source provided via the ImagePath property of the data context.

-* __Content__: Displays a string content.
+* __Content__: Displays string content.
 This can be used to indicate that something is loading, showing the current progress value or display any other text information.

 * __Progress Bar__: Displays a progress bar that can be used to indicate a loading process.

-* __Footer__: Displays a string content.
+* __Footer__: Displays string content.
 This can be used to show additional text information in the splash screen.

 >tip Get started with the control with its [Getting Started]({%slug radsplashscreen-getting-started%}) help article that shows how to use it in a basic scenario.